koolleeo/React-VideoApp-YoutubeAPI/README.md

 2. cd into folder using terminal on vscode
 3. ensure node.js and Yarn is installed - then type 'yarn'
 4. type 'Yarn dev' to start development server
 5. type 'Yarn build' to build project.
-'Dist' directory will created
+'Dist' directory will be created

 ## Usage